isaac1000000/MyLikedLive/README.txt

 Procedure for using this program:
 Get an api key for Spotify and TicketMaster
-Set local variables using these commands:
+Set local variables using these commands in the cmd line:
      export SPOTIPY_CLIENT_ID=(your spotipy client id)
      export SPOTIPY_CLIENT_SECRET=(your spotipy client secret)
      export TICKETMASTER_API_KEY=(your spotipy api key)